Beyond the Warmth of Home

 Her cot grumbled its old complaint, a creaky sigh to greet another day.

 She sat on the edge of the bed for a few seconds and rubbed the sleep from her eyes.
-She spat, then steadied her breathing in an attempt to reduce the pounding in her skull.
+Then she spat, then steadied her breathing in an attempt to reduce the pounding in her skull.

 It took five minutes, but in the end she managed to assemble her plan for the day in spite of the hangover.